cybertraining-dsc/cybertraining-dsc.github.io-v1/content/en/courses/bigdata2020/_index.md

 weight: 8
 date: 2020-08-28
 description: >
   This coursebook introduces the students to Cloud Big Data Applications.
-The notes are prepared for the course taugt in 2020.
+The notes are prepared for the course taught in 2020.
 ---

 <!--